Xarray

 Reading and writing files

-You might need to install the netcdf4
+You may need to install the netcdf4

-It creates a file called example_satellite_data.nc
+This creates a file named example_satellite_data.nc

 Further reading